Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Introduction

 The times of transit are primarily constrained by the decline of stellar flux during transit ingress, and the rise over egress, which occur on a timescale

-assuming a circular orbit, edge-on to the line of sight (impact parameter of $b=0$), around a star of mass $M_{\star}$; usually timing precision can be measured to better than this timescale.
+assuming a circular orbit, edge-on to the line of sight (impact parameter of $b=0$), around a star of mass $m_0$; usually timing precision can be measured better than this timescale.
 This timing precision gives a sensitive measure of the variation of the angular position of a planet relative to a Keplerian orbit.
-In contrast, the other dynamical techniques rely on a signal spread through the orbital timescale $P$, and thus the precision of the orbital phase is poorly constrained unless the measurements are of high precision or long duration (although these conditions have been achieved by pulsar timing in PSR 1257 +12 which detected a Great Inequality \citep{1994Sci...264..538W} and by radial velocity in GJ 876 which detected resonant orbital precession \citep{2001Laughlin}).
+In contrast, the other dynamical techniques rely on a signal spread through the orbital timescale $P$, and thus the precision of the orbital phase is poorly constrained unless the measurements are of high precision or long duration (although these conditions have been achieved by pulsar timing in PSR 1257 +12 which detected a Great Inequality, \citealt{1994Sci...264..538W}, and by radial velocity in GJ 876 which detected resonant orbital precession, \citealt{Laughlin2001}).

-Orbital positions or transit times are expressed in a table called an ephemeris.
-Perturbations cause motions or timing deviations from a Keplerian reference model, especially changes to its instantaneous semimajor axis $a$, eccentricity $e$, and longitude of periastron $\omega$.
+Orbital positions or transit times are expressed in a table called an \hbindex{ephemeris}.
+Perturbations cause motions or timing deviations from a Keplerian reference model, especially changes to its instantaneous semimajor axis $a$, eccentricity $e$, time of periastron passage $t_p$, and longitude of periastron $\omega$.
 The latter angle is between the position of closest approach and a plane perpendicular to the line of sight that contains either the primary body or the center of mass.
 In the case of transit timing variations, the Keplerian alternative is simply an ephemeris with a constant transit period, $P$:

 where $E$ is the epoch -- an integer transit number -- and $T_0$ is the time of the transit numbered $E=0$; $C$ stands for ``calculated'' based on a constant-period model.
 Meanwhile, the Observed times of transit are denoted $O$.
-This notation leads to an $O-C$ (pronounced ``O minus C''; \citealt{2005Sterken}) diagram, in which only the perturbation part is plotted.
-An instructive version, modelled after the timing of WASP-47 \citep{2015Becker} but with a greatly exaggerated perturbation, is shown in figure~\ref{omc}.
-The transit times come earlier than the linear model for transit numbers 0-3 and 11-14, and later than the linear model for transit numbers 4-10.
-These deviations from a constant transit period are what we call TTVs.
+This notation leads to an \hbindex{$O-C$} (pronounced ``O minus C''; \citealt{Sterken2005}) diagram, in which only the perturbation part is plotted.
+An instructive version, modelled after the timing of TOI-2015b \citep{Jones2024} but with a greatly exaggerated perturbation, is shown in figure~\ref{omc}.
+The transit times come earlier than the linear model for transit numbers 0-36, 97-151, and 212-263, and later than the linear model for the remaining transits.
+These deviations from a constant transit period are what astronomers call TTVs.

 The other dynamical effect addressed by this review is TDVs.
 Like TTVs, the cause can be changes in $a$, $e$, or $\omega$.
 The most dramatic effect, however, is due to orbital plane reorientation.
 The angle the orbital plane's normal vector makes to the observer's line of sight --- the inclination, $i$ --- determines the length of the transit chord.
 Changes in the inclination will change the length of that chord, which in turn changes the amount of time the planet remains in transit: duration variations.